In the guide

 It is also expected that services will be carried out with reasonable care and skill, within a reasonable time (if no time agreed beforehand) and at a reasonable charge (if the cost is not agreed beforehand).

-(Read the Quick Guide on 'Services' for more info.)
+(Read the Quick Guide on 'Services' for more information.)

 It is against the law to try to take away a consumer's 'statutory rights' in your contract terms, on your website or brochure or through a notice in your business premises.